timholy/AssignGroups.jl/README.md

 It was designed for Washington University in St. Louis' umbrella biomedical sciences program, the Division of Biological and Biomedical Science (DBBS).
 DBBS currently consists of 12 programs, admits approximately 120 students/year, and begins with "Scientific Immersion" in which students get assigned to a group in week1 and week2.
+Groups address a topic led by different faculty members, and the topics in week 1 do not repeat in week 2 (it's a fresh set of topics).

-The optimization criteria are as follows:
+The optimization goals are as follows:

-- each student supplies a preference score (lower is better) for each of the groups in each week
+- each student supplies a preference score (lower is better, e.g., 1 = most preferred and 4 = least=preferred) for each of the groups in each week; we aim to minimize the summed preference scores of all assignments.
+- to keep the groups of approximately equal size, we penalize imbalance in the sizes of groups within the same week
-- penalize assigning students from the same program to the same group during the same week
+- to ensure diversity of programs within groups, we penalize assigning students from the same program to the same group during the same week
-- penalize having students paired in more than one group.
+- to ensure diversity of group partners, we penalize having students paired repeatedly across weeks

+This package balances these (sometimes competing) goals by optimizing an overall score with user-settable coefficients specifying the magnitude of each of these penalties.

 Here's a quick demo, setting up 6 students from 3 different programs; week 1 has just two groups, while week 2 has 3 groups.
 Students are identified by first and last name; in this example, all students have first name "Student".